-Art & Culture:
+Philadelphia Art & Culture

-Museums and institutions house collections devoted to science, animals, literature, African-American culture, Jewish-American history, chemistry and even medical oddities.
+Museums and institutions house collections devoted to science, animals, literature, African-American culture, Jewish-American history, chemistry, and even medical oddities.

 What makes up Philly’s diverse dining scene?
 Street food, 300+ bring-your-own-bottle (BYOB) restaurants, sidewalk seating reminiscent of European cities, bars with great food, craft pizza spots, vegetarian and vegan eateries (that aren’t just for vegetarians and vegans) and the storied Reading Terminal Market and Italian Market.
-And, of course, cheesesteaks.
+Moreover, of course, cheesesteaks.

 In 1998, the Rittenhouse neighborhood saw Philly’s first restaurant with sidewalk seating (Rouge), a trend that’s now ubiquitous, with nearly 400 alfresco establishments across town.
-Old City’s success story began nearly 20 years ago when Ellen Yin opened Fork just a couple blocks away from America’s most historic square mile.
+Old City’s success story began almost 20 years ago when Ellen Yin opened Fork just a couple blocks away from America’s most historic square mile.
 Midtown Village, which includes the Gayborhood, forged its personality thanks to a small-business influx along 13th Street.
 South Philly’s restaurant-packed East Passyunk and north-of-Center City’s Fishtown have become destinations all their own for families, professionals, artists.
 Graduate Hospital experienced a similar boom, with most of its public and retail space along South Street.

 Recently, Kensington and Point Breeze have grown into newer development stories thanks to the momentum from neighboring Fishtown and Graduate Hospital, respectively.

-Philadelphia fans have known joy and heartache, anger and exultation in their 100-plus years of living with professional sports teams.
+Philadelphia fans have known joy and heartache, anger and triumph in their 100-plus years of living with professional sports teams.
 “Philadelphia is the most sophisticated, knowledgeable sports town in America.
 The fans don’t expect you to win all the time, but they demand you play hard,” said Bill Campbell, the “Dean” of Philadelphia sports, who broadcast the Phillies, Eagles, 76ers and “Big Five” basketball during his 50-year career.

 Philadelphia is one of the few cities with a professional franchise in five major league sports.
 Most of Philadelphia’s pro teams play within a few miles of Center City at the Wells Fargo Center (76ers basketball and Flyers ice hockey), Lincoln Financial Field (Eagles football) and Citizens Bank Park (Phillies baseball).
 The Philadelphia Union soccer team plays at the Talen Energy Stadium in Chester, Pennsylvania, just outside of Philadelphia.

-Parks & Public Spaces:
+Philadelphia Parks & Public Spaces

 Residents and visitors are heading outdoors in huge numbers thanks to the activation of many under-utilized spaces in recent years—think Schuylkill River Trail, Dilworth Park, Race Street Pier, The Porch at 30th Street Station and Spruce Street Harbor Park.
-Much of the development action can be spotted in Center City and on Philadelphia’s two rivers, the Schuylkill and Delaware.
+Much of the development activities can be spotted in Center City and on Philadelphia’s two rivers, the Schuylkill and Delaware.

 Started in 2015, Indego bike share further boosted Philadelphia’s reputation as a bicycle-friendly city, where a grid layout, mostly flat terrain and 435 miles of bike lanes make it ideal for two wheels.

 Today, craft breweries have reclaimed the region’s reputation by brewing some of the world’s best beer.
-Victory, Sly Fox and Yards produce and distribute some of the Philadelphia region’s most well-known and accessible craft beers, and in recent years, they’ve been joined by newer microbreweries and brewpubs, such as Tired Hands, Forest & Main and Round Guys, along with spectacular craft distillers.
+Victory, Sly Fox, and Yards produce and distribute some of the Philadelphia region’s most well-known and accessible craft beers, and in recent years, they’ve been joined by newer microbreweries and brewpubs, such as Tired Hands, Forest & Main, and Round Guys, along with spectacular craft distillers.

 In the warmer months, beer lovers head outside.
-The seasonal Independence Beer Garden offers a beer break right on Independence Mall, while Spruce Street Harbor Park and Blue Cross RiverRink Summerfest attract people to the Delaware River waterfront with food, beer, hammocks, games and a roller-skating rink.
+The seasonal Independence Beer Garden offers a beer break right on Independence Mall, while Spruce Street Harbor Park and Blue Cross RiverRink Summerfest attract people to the Delaware River waterfront with food, beer, hammocks, games, and a roller-skating rink.
 Pop-ups including The Oval and the PHS Pop Up Gardens activate underused spaces, much to the delight of beer fans and urban dwellers.

 Other major music names have hailed from Philadelphia.
-Think Chubby Checker, Hall & Oates and Patti LaBelle, and more recently, The Roots, Will Smith, Pink, The Dead Milkmen, Chill Moody and Kurt Vile.
+Think Chubby Checker, Hall & Oates and Patti LaBelle, and more recently, The Roots, Will Smith, Pink, The Dead Milkmen, Chill Moody, and Kurt Vile.